-We will retire the AURIN Portal, which has supported the research community across academia, government and industry for the past 10 years, and open a new online AURIN Platform.
+We will retire the AURIN Portal, which has supported the research community across academia, government and industry for the past 10 years, and open a new online AURIN Data Provider.

-The AURIN Platform will be the foundation on which AURIN will build a new suite of data access and tools, enhancing the capabilities currently provided.
+The Data Provider will be the foundation on which AURIN will build a new suite of data access and tools, enhancing the capabilities currently provided.

-The AURIN Platform will include the AURIN Data Provider, an Application Programming Interface (API) endpoint for authenticated users to download datasets.
+The AURIN Data Provider will be an Application Programming Interface (API) endpoint for authenticated users to download datasets.

 “We believe this will improve our ability to support the urban, regional, and social science research that Australia needs.
 We recognise that the transition may be challenging for some of our researchers and AURIN is committed to supporting our users in this process.” – AURIN Director Professor Stuart Barr.

 SUPPORT AND TRAINING